TopQuirk67/Getting-and-Cleaning-Data-Course-Project-GH/README.md

 As a result, the features of the original data set which we have extracted are shown below.
 In this list, the integer is the index of the feature in the original data set, i.e. the column number in X_test or X_train corresponding to this feature.
 The names describe the type of measurement performed, i.e. tBodyAcc-mean()-X describes a time series of acceleration for the body on the smartphone X axis, and is the mean of the measurement.

-These labels are used to create column headings for the intermediate data frame.
+These labels are used to create column headings for the intermediate data frame all.dataframe.
+Using gsub, these variable names are extended to make them more descriptive as shown below.
+The index number before each variable shows what column of the raw data that variable appears in.
+We use this later for formatted read-in taking advantage of the
+16 character width of each column.

 1 tBodyAcc-mean()-X
 2 tBodyAcc-mean()-Y